-Final Evaluation Step Procedure Details F.1 Final Exam Form Indicate if the subject completed the study successfully.
-If subject discontinued from the study, indicate the reason.
+Final Evaluation Ste Procedure Details F.1 Subject Disposition Indicate if the subject completed the study successfully.
+If the subject is discontinued from the study, indicate the reason.
 F.2 Exit Refraction Perform bare-eye subjective spherocylindrical refraction with a phoropter and record the best-corrected distance visual acuity (OD and OS) to the nearest letter.
 Note: This step is not necessary if the subject was exited due to screen failure.

-Final Evaluation

-Step Procedure Details

 F.3 Exit Slit Lamp Biomicroscopy (for subjects that are discontinued early) FDA Slit Lamp Classification Scale will be used to grade the findings.
 If the clearance of the fluorescein needs to be expedited, preservative-free rewetting drops or saline may be instilled.
 This step is not necessary if the subject was exited due to screen failure.
-Note: This step is not necessary if the subject was exited due to screen failure, or if biomicroscopy was performed as part of the final follow-up visit procedures (i.e., immediately prior to the final evaluation).
-[REDACTED]
+Note: This step is not necessary if the subject was exited due to screen failure, or if biomicroscopy was performed as part of the final follow-up visit procedures i.e., immediately prior to the final evaluation.